Finite Class 2 Nilpotent and Heisenberg Groups: Heisenberg groups

-\begin{exmp}[Heisenberg group of alternating modules] Let $(M,\omega,C)$ be a non-degenerate alternating $R$-module.
+\begin{note}[Polarised Heisenberg group of alternating modules] Let $(M,\omega,C)$ be a non-degenerate alternating $R$-module.
 Apply \autoref{lem:complexStructure}, set $A\leteq M_Q$ and $B\leteq iM_Q$ considered as $\Z$-modules.
-Then the restriction $\mu\from A\times B\to C$ as at \autoref{rem:omega-mu equivalence} is non-degenerate and produces the non-degenerate \centralByAbelian{} extension $\HeisenbergFunctor(\mu)$.
-Note that while this construction depends on isotropic $\Q$-structure, the isomorphism class $\HeisenbergFunctor(\mu)$ does not because $f$ from \autoref{rem:complexStructuresIsomorphic} induce an isomorphism of short exact sequences, cf. \cite[\S4.1]{phd} In particular, the isomorphism class of $\HH(\mu)$ is invariant which we call the Heisenberg group of the alternating module.
+Now $M=A\oplus B$.
+Then the restriction $\mu\from A\times B\to C$ as in \autoref{rem:omega-mu equivalence} is non-degenerate and produces the non-degenerate \centralByAbelian{} extension $\HeisenbergFunctor(\mu)$ of \autoref{def:H}.
+In the symplectic vector space analogy, the isotropic submodule $A\leq M$ is called a polarisation, so we call $\HH(\mu)$ the \emph{polarised Heisenberg group} associated to the polarisation $A$ if the alternating $R$-module.

+Note that while this construction depends on the choice of the polarisation, the isomorphism class of $\HeisenbergFunctor(\mu)$ does not, because $f$ from \autoref{rem:complexStructuresIsomorphic} induces an isomorphism of short exact sequences, cf. \cite[\S4.1]{phd}.
+In particular, the isomorphism class of $\HH(\mu)$ is invariant (under the choice of the polarisation) and we call this isomorphism class the \emph{Heisenberg group associated} to the alternating module.

-Note that $(M,\omega,C)$, $\mu$, $\HH(\mu)$ and $\HeisenbergFunctor(\mu)$ basically decode the same information as they mutually determine each other. \end{exmp} \begin{rem} Alternatively, if $2\in R$ has a multiplicative inverse (for example $C$ is finite of odd order), then there is a canonical way to define this Heisenberg group.
-As for symplectic vector spaces, we can define a group on the set $H\leteq M\times C$ with binary operation $(m,c)\cdot (m',c')\leteq (m+m',c+c'+2^{-1}\omega(m,m'))$.
-Then $H\to \HH(\mu),(a+b,c)\mapsto (a,b,c-2^{-1}\mu(a,b))$ is a group isomorphism to the group from \autoref{rem:HeisenbergOfAlternetingModule}.
-We shall use the construction of \autoref{rem:HeisenbergOfAlternetingModule} to treat all cases uniformly independently whether the group has $2$-torsion or not. \end{rem}
+Note that $(M,\omega,C)$, $\mu$, $\HH(\mu)$ and $\HeisenbergFunctor(\mu)$ basically decode the same information as they mutually determine each other. \end{note} \begin{rem}[Canonical Heisenberg group] Consider the setup of \autoref{rem:HeisenbergOfAlternetingModule}.
+We wish to define $\HH(\mu)$ in a canonical way, i.e. we want to find a group $H_\omega$ isomorphic to $\HH(\mu)$ that depends only on $\omega$ and not on the choice of the polarisation.
+For this, pick $x,y\in R$ whose values are to be determined later.
+Being motivated by the standard construction for symplectic vector spaces, define a group on the set $H_\omega\leteq M\times C$ where the binary operation is given by $(m,c)\cdot (m',c')\leteq (m+m',c+x\omega(m,m')+c')$.
+A short computation shows that the map